xraymemory/bookstory-en/README.md

 ## TO DO
 * Translate book and dialogue strings recovered from `module1.bas` https://docs.google.com/spreadsheets/d/1QNyfKYVMm2h6_FBeSjggKUO4sAStSoeXWA4LKOgJPzg/edit?usp=sharing
-* Identify method of entry in `module1.bas` and how
+* Identify method of entry in `module1.bas` and how to patch it.
+Currently I am editing the .exe directly using VBReFormer but that might not be sustainable since it does some seriously messed up things to the resulting binary.